Photon-Odderon interference in exclusive $\chi_{c}$ charmonium production at the Electron-Ion Collider: The production amplitude of -even quarkonia

 \subsection{Odderon amplitude and its evolution with $x$}

 Here we discuss the Odderon amplitude $\calO(\rp,\bp)$ used later in Sec.~\ref{sec:numer} for numerical predictions of the cross section for exclusive $\chi_{c J}$ production.
 The initial $\calO(\rp,\bp)$ at $x_\calP=x_0=0.01$ is approximated by the matrix element of the $C$-odd three gluon operator.
 This matrix element has been evaluated numerically and tabulated in Ref.~\cite{Dumitru:2022ooz} using a phenomenological non-perturbative three quark light-cone wave function~\cite{Schlumpf:1992vq,Brodsky:1994fz} supplemented by the first correction of perturbative QCD~\cite{Dumitru:2021tqp}.
 We refer to these references for further details.
 Specifically, we use the table for the first azimuthal harmonic $a_1(r_\perp,b_\perp)$ of the $\calO(\rp,\bp)$ defined in Eq.~(5) of Ref.~\cite{Dumitru:2022ooz}.
 As explained in the App.~\ref{sec:Odderon-sign} the definition of $\calO(\rp,\bp)$ in \cite{Dumitru:2022ooz} is the same as in this work\footnote{However, our own numerical investigation and private communication with the authors of Ref.~\cite{Dumitru:2022ooz} revealed that their plots of $\calO(\rp,\bp)$ and their tabulated values actually correspond to minus the function defined in their Eq.~(3) and in our Eq.~(\ref{eq:Orb_G3}).
 We therefore reversed the signs of their table entries for $a_1(r_\perp,b_\perp)$.}.
 The first azimuthal moment is defined in \cite{Dumitru:2022ooz} through $\calO(\rp,\bp) = \cos(\phi_{rb}) a_1(r_\perp,b_\perp) + \dots$.
-Thus, from \eqref{eq:omom} we have the relationship \be \calO_1(r_\perp,b_\perp) = \frac{1}{2}a_1(r_\perp,b_\perp)\,. \ee
+Thus, from \eqref{eq:omom} we have the relationship \be \calO_1(r_\perp,b_\perp) = \frac{1}{2}a_1(r_\perp,b_\perp)\,. \ee We do not account for higher order harmonics such as $\calO_3(r_\perp,b_\perp)$ which has been determined to be very small~\cite{Dumitru:2022ooz} at $x_0$ and suppressed further by evolution \cite{Lappi:2016gqe,Benic:2023ybl}.
+Presently, yet higher Fourier components are unknown; we expect their effects to be well within the current uncertainty of the leading Fourier harmonic.